Tutorial: Set alerts on Power BI dashboards

 To delete an alert, select the trashcan to the right of the alert name.

 Select the gear icon from the Power BI menubar.

 From here you can turn alerts on and off, open the Manage alerts window to make changes, or delete the alert.

 Tips and troubleshooting

-- If you are unable to set an alert for a gauge, KPI, or card, contact your tenant administrator or IT help desk for help.
+- If you are unable to set an alert for a gauge, KPI, or card, contact your Power BI admin or IT help desk for help.
 Sometimes alerts are turned off or unavailable for your dashboard or for specific types of dashboard tiles.